 Potential Risks of Owning a Pet Capybara

-It is essential to consider the potential risks and dangers of owning a pet capybara.
+Considering the potential risks and dangers of owning a pet capybara is essential.
 For instance, these animals are preyed upon by predators such as eagles in the wild.
 Therefore, it is crucial to ensure that their enclosures are secure and that they have adequate protection from potential threats.

 Moreover, capybaras can become aggressive if they feel threatened or scared.
 They may bite or scratch their owners or other people around them.
 This behavior can be dangerous, especially if the animal is not trained correctly.